-Short-term investments include guaranteed investment certificates, carried at cost, with maturity dates within the next twelve months, with interest rates ranging from 3.3% to 4.7%.
+Short-term investments include guaranteed investment certificates, carried at cost, with maturity dates within the next twelve months.

 Financial instruments

 Investments are recorded at fair value.
 Transactions are recorded on a trade date basis and transaction costs are expensed as incurred.